|

 If anyone out there knows of a legal avenue to follow in order to get my $475 back, please contact the website administrator.

-Here is another example.
 Bill, a 45 year old professional driver, hasn't got a truck load of money, but he loves his motorcycling and he has 3 bikes.

 Bill owns a classic early 90s Ducati 851, a 2006 Yamaha R1, and a road legal 750 trail bike.